Mississippi PERS v. Indymac - Prominent Pension Funds Band Together to Support Amicus Curiae Brief in the U.S. Supreme Court

 - Investors would lose the ability in nearly all cases to wait until a settlement is reached to decide whether or not to opt out of the class in order to seek a greater recovery of their losses, and would be forced to decide whether to opt out much earlier without any ability to assess whether the class settlement provides adequate compensation.

 Oral argument before the Supreme Court is expected to be held in early to mid-October, with a decision following in the Spring of 2015.
-If your fund is interested in learning more about this case and about any further developments, please contact Mr. Blair Nicholas directly at 858-720-3783.

 The complete list of pension funds supporting the amicus curiae brief is below.